 "For stretch IRA purposes, passing the IRA football behind you preserves the rules you have and places them in the hands of your surviving spouse.
 He or she can redetermine beneficiaries and again roll the IRA football at death generationally to children, even grandchildren," says Anderson.

 By using the spousal rollover option, couples can preserve the tax benefits of the account for generations.

 "Smart estate-planning advisers use a cascading beneficiary system," Anderson says.
 He suggests naming a spouse as the primary named beneficiary and the trust as a contingent beneficiary.
-This allows more flexibility, as the spouse can choose to rollover the assets or disclaim his or her position to the trust within nine months.
+This allows more flexibility, as the spouse can choose to roll over the assets or disclaim his or her position to the trust within 9 months.